AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-attributes-and-options.md

 - Significant increase in the size of Adobe Commerce indexes and the full-text search index
 - Reaching hard MySQL limits when building a FLAT index for oversized product templates and inability to use it

-Increases in product data and index sizes can impact site performance in the following ways:
+Increases in product data and index sizes can have the following impacts on site performance:

 - Increased response time for most storefront scenarios related to catalog browsing, search (quick and advanced), and layered navigation.
 - Product management operations in the Admin slow significantly which can lead to timeouts.